 BARB is split into five sections: reasoning; letter checking; number distance; odd one out; and symbol rotation.
 In the real BARB test, you will be timed.

-In your first formal interview you’ll be asked about your achievements, interests, fitness, and why you want to join the Army.
+When you're invited to your Army Career Centre chat, you'll have the chance to tell us about your achievements, interests, fitness, and why you want to join the Army.

 This interview takes place in the final stage of the Assessment Centre programme.
 You should dress smartly and act in a positive, polite and respectful way.
 This will help the interviewer to get a picture of the kind of person you are.
 It will also help them get an idea of what role might suit you.

 Remember to bring your ID documents with you.